nicolemne/studio-north-project/README.md

 I have tried my best to be mindful of accessibility, and the steps I've taken for this are the following:

-- Descriptive information about every image in the gallery page.
+- Descriptive information about every image in the gallery page
-- Aria labels to the social media links.
+- Aria labels to the social media links
-- Thought of a good contrast throughout the website.
+- Thought of a good contrast throughout the website
+- Semantic HTML

 Have you chosen fonts that are dyslexia/accessible friendly?